skip to content

 Why?
 Moving from one-on-one coaching to a group coaching environment — where you serve a larger community — might be a concern for someone who values personal attention.

-One very potent detail I want to include here is to build a membership environment that highlights trust.
+One very potent detail I want to include here is to build a community environment that highlights trust.

 Trust is such a lacking thing these days that, sadly, there’s not a single institution that people believe is both competent and ethical.
 That’s the story according to the latest Edelman Trust Barometer study , anyway.